BrianBartling/lily-lute/README.md

 ## Overview

-A short list of *lute-tab*'s features includes:
+A short list of *lily-lute*'s features includes:

 * Utilities for drawing durational flags & grids, a style seen often in English Renaissance tablature
 * The `FrenchTabStaff` context